-We have developed transformational physiological models of human diseases by applying principles of physiological blood flow to tissue from patients to recapitulate their disease.
-Our models enable valuable insights into complex disease pathways and drug responses in a more meaningful human-relevant context.
+We have developed translational models of human diseases by applying principles of physiological blood flow to human tissue obtained through our procurement network to recapitulate diseases for our programs.
+Our models enable valuable insights into complex disease pathways and allow for interrogation of drug responses in a more meaningful human-relevant context.

 501 Locust Avenue